zijunsun/homepage/pages/project.md

 ### Pretrained Graph Convolutional Network for Gene Set Member Classification
-While  pre-training has been effective in many domains, it remains a challenge in how to effectively use pre-training on graph.
+While  pre-training has been effective in many domains, it remains a challenge in how to effectively use pre-training on graphs.
 We build a unified large-scale graph network based on multiple datasets.
 Then we followed [Hu et al., 2020](https://arxiv.org/pdf/1905.12265.pdf) and improved their training tasks and training processes.